felchlin/RepData_PeerAssessment1/PA1_template.md

 The mean and median both became larger, and they became closer to each other.
 Actually, they seem to be nearly identical.
 <br><br>
 **Distribution:**
 The original distribution had a relatively large number of days that had a small number of total steps, which is seen in the "peak" between 0-2000 steps.
 The original distribution also had a "peak" between 10,000 and 12,000 steps.
 The new distribution only has a single "peak" - also between 10,000 and 12,000 steps - and is relatively symmetric around the mean.
-The mean being very close to the median is a reflection of the relative symmetry in the new distribution.
+The mean being very close to the median is a reflection of the relative symmetry in the new distribution and the high concentration of data around the mean.
 <br>
 ---
 ---